LaughingBubba/sveltestrap-problem/README.md

 npm run dev
 ```

-Follow the instructions on ther home page.
+Follow the instructions on the home page and click on the yellow to see the problem occuring.

+Then stop the dev server, checkout the ```plain-bs4``` branch and start the dev server again.

+This time